Vasilew69/9admin/docs/dev_notes.md

 - [ ] add ban/whitelist fxs-side cache (last 1000 bans + 1000 whitelists), automatically updated
     - before starting the server, get last 1k bans/whitelists and write to a json file
     - quen monitor starts, it will read the file and load to memory
-    - start sending the affected identifiers for the events `txAdmin:events:*` whitelisted, banned, and create a new for action revoked (type, action id).
+    - start sending the affected identifiers for the events `nineadmin:events:*` whitelisted, banned, and create a new for action revoked (type, action id).
     - monitor listens to the event, and when it happens either add it to the cache, or erase from cache
 - [ ] add a commend system?
 - [ ] add stopwatch (or something) to the db functions and print on `/diagnostics`